NIH-CARD/biomedsql/README.md

 ## Requirements

-To install requirements, create a new environment with conda:
+To install requirements, we recommend creating a new environment with conda:
 ```setup
 conda env create -f environment.yml
 ```